JSpeedie/G2ME-legacy/README.md

   AGoodPlayer   -            -             1-0-0          0-0-1
  AnOkayPlayer   -            0-0-1         -              -
 TheBestPlayer   1-0-0        1-0-0         -              -
 ```

 </p></details>

 <details><summary>Season Walkthrough (Click to Expand)</summary><p>

-The previous walkthough is fine if you only ever want to run one small bracket,
+The previous walkthough is fine if you only ever want to run one bracket,
 but if you want a season of brackets, running `G2ME -kb ...` many times
 becomes very tedious. `G2ME` has a solution however.
 Introducing the `-B` flag!
 The "B" may as well stand for **B**read and (dairy-free) **B**utter because
 it is the flag you will likely use the most.

 Say after the previous bracket (`example1`), there were 2 more brackets
-`example2`, and `example`.
+`example2`, and `example3`.
 While you could run...

 ```
 $ G2ME -b examples/example1